-We talked to PR experts of our partner agencies around the world about the influence of social and digital media in their daily PR work.
+We talked to experts of our partner public relations agencies around the world about the influence of social and digital media in their daily PR work.
 This week our GCPR Blog team talked to Manon Aubert, of or French agency partner Point Virgule & Co.

 1. What status do social and digital media have in your daily PR work?

-Our digital services focus mainly on ePR, i.e. the relations with bloggers, and the Community Management on Twitter, Facebook and YouTube.
-We also work with partners to provide a wide range of additional digital services for websites, blogs, e-mailing, videos…
+Our digital services focus mainly on “ePR”, i.e. the relations with influencers, and the Community Management on Twitter, Facebook and YouTube.
+We also work with partners to provide a wide range of additional digital services for websites, blogs, e-mailing, videos.

 What is interesting in the e-PR approach, is that we are addressing bloggers which are not working in communication.
 They dedicate an average of about 3 hours per week to their blog, and cannot be bothered with inappropriate information.
 We have to create a more personalized speech and favour their engagement towards our clients.